Linear Response Theory for Renewable Fluctuations in Power Grids with Transmission Losses: Abstract

 \section{Abstract}

-We study the spreading of correlated fluctuations through networks with asymmetric and weighted coupling.
-This can be found in many real systems such as renewable power grids.
-These systems have so far only been studied numerically.
-By formulating a network adapted linear response theory, we derive an analytic bound for the response.
-For colored we find that vulnerability patterns noise are linked to the left Laplacian eigenvectors of the overdamped modes.
-We show for a broad class of tree-like flow networks, that fluctuations are enhanced in the opposite direction of the flow.
-This novel mechanism explains vulnerability patterns that were observed in realistic simulations of renewable power grids.
+We study the spreading of renewable power fluctuations through grids with Ohmic losses on the lines.
+By formulating a network adapted linear response theory, we find that vulnerability patterns are linked to the left Laplacian eigenvectors of the overdamped eigenmodes.
+We show that for tree-like networks fluctuations are amplified in the opposite direction of the power flow.
+This novel mechanism explains vulnerability patterns that were observed in previous numerical simulations of renewable micro-grids.
+While exact mathematical derivations are only possible for tree like networks with homogeneous response, we show that the mechanisms discovered also explain vulnerability patterns in realistic heterogeneous meshed grids by studying the IEEE RTS-1996 test system.

-Networked systems are ubiquitous in nature and engineering.
-They include neural systems, gene expression networks, and energy transport systems such as AC power grids and gas networks.
-Such networks often settle into a steady state, in a process typically called self-organization.
-In all such real systems these steady states are subject to complex external fluctuations.
-The interaction of the network and the structure of fluctuations shows a rich and barely understood interplay.
-For example in \cite{zhang2019} the case of oscillator networks was studied, and a resonant regime identified in which the frequency of the perturbation and the network structure lead to a complex spreading behaviour through the network.
-For the case of power grids subject to renewable fluctuations complex response patterns with a rich phenomenology were observed in \cite{auer2017stability}.

-In this work we develop a linear response theory well suited to disentangling the interplay between networks and auto-correlated fluctuations.
-We derive upper bounds of the response that are highly predictive for the actual behaviour of the system in many cases of interest.
-This response theory is used to explain key features of the complex phenomenology reported in \cite{auer2017stability}.

-Of particular importance is that the linear response theory given here is capable of dealing with weighted and asymmetric or directed networks, features that typically occur in real systems.
-An example for this are energy transporting networks, where losses on links are ubiquitous and result in asymmetric coupling of the nodes.
-It has been shown that such line losses can fundamentally alter both the linear \cite{auer2017stability} and non-linear behaviour of AC power grids \cite{hellmann2020network}.

-From previous empirical work we know that both aspects, the asymmetric coupling due to losses \cite{auer2017stability, Auer2018The} and the autocorrelation of fluctuations \cite{Schmietendorf2017} have to be taken into account to get a qualitatively correct understanding of the systems dynamical behavior, and the complicated response patterns that arise.
-In contrast all prior analytic works only considered undirected, lossless networks.

-Besides the already mentioned work \cite{zhang2019} dealing with harmonic perturbations, analytical results were also given for singular perturbations \cite{tamrakar2018propagation}, white Gaussian noise \cite{Matthiae2016} and exponentially correlated noise \cite{RobustSync2018,coletta2018transient, tyloo2019}.
-The spreading of intermittency from fluctuations to the frequency response throughout a lossless network was calculated in \cite{haehne2019propagation}.
-Of these works the latter is most similar, albeit more cumbersome and less general to our approach.